hero

 Basic Types

-The below example shows how to use some of the basic types.
-Remember that cloud variables are configured in the Arduino IoT cloud, and generated into your Thing's
+The example below shows how to use some of the basic types.
+Remember that Cloud variables are configured in the Arduino Cloud, and generated into your Thing's

 thingProperties.h